Cruzh3r2107/RTOS_application_for_wearable_device/README.md

 - Implement power optimization techniques
 - Add error handling and logging mechanisms
 - Enhance BLE communication with additional control commands

-## License
-This project is licensed under the MIT License.
-Feel free to modify and distribute.

 ## Contact
 For any queries, feel free to open an issue in this repository or reach out to the contributors.